NikolayDachev/ansible_collections/nikolaydachev/routeros_api/roles/ros_user/README.md

 - user
   RouterOS reference: https://wiki.mikrotik.com/wiki/Manual:Router_AAA#Router_Users

-NOTE: Any "-" from RouterOS property is replaced with "_" for example in lease, default-group" is "default_group", so the full var name is "ros_user_aaa_default_group"
+NOTE: Any "-" from RouterOS property is replaced with "_" for example, default-group" is "default_group", so the full var name is "ros_user_aaa_default_group"

 Full variable list can be found under role defaults.